pierrewinter/Quantum_Mechanics/README.md

 # Quantum_Mechanics
-A variety of insightful codes used to teach quantum mechanics to undergraduate and master students.
+A variety of insightful codes used to teach quantum mechanics to university students.